jpwright/enmodal/README.md

 #### Set up Python

 Note: enmodal requires python 2.7 and is not compatible with python 3.
+Fortunately, your Mac comes with a copy of python 2.7 installed, so you're good.

 Open up a Terminal, navigate to the directory in which you unzipped enmodal (recommend [this tutorial] if navigating through directories in Terminal is unfamiliar to you), and run the following commands: